wedham/sqlstatscollector/sqlstatscollector/README.md

 # sqlstatscollector - instance database

 ## Project for collecting statistics on a SQL Server instance
-The current full code version works on SQL Server 2016 and forward.
+The current full code version works on SQL Server 2012 and forward.
+Everything except scheduling and enabling the [connection_properties] collector works in 2008 and 2008 R2.

 ### collectors